Fresh strawberries turn this moist and fruity banana bread into a zingy seasonal treat! Delicious as a snack or with ice-cream as an easy dessert.

 More recipes using ripe bananas

 If you’d rather make a healthier banana loaf cake without any added sugar, try my banana bread with streusel topping – refined sugar free!
-Or these delicious and easy sugar-free banana scones, which are a terrific afternoon tea treat.

 Or if you just want more delicious fruity bakes, how about coconut lemon cake with olive oil & yogurt, plum and almond crumble cake, or Devon apple cake with honey crumble topping.